Submit your history essay

 Before you go forward, please note:

 • We do not mind what variant of English you write in, but your grammar and spelling must be at a publishable standard upon receipt.

 • We do not have the editorial resources to translate submissions from other languages into English.

 • We do not charge our authors any fees.
 Nor do we pay authors a fee / royalty for anything we publish.

-• Submissions must not be under consideration with other publishers, and must not be already published elsewhere.
+• Submissions must not be already published elsewhere.

 • Submission initiates the expenditure of our time on your behalf – and thereby gives your consent for possible publication.

 • All submissions are published under a Creative Commons CC BY-NC-4.0 license.
 Copyright remains with the author(s).